desec-io/desec-stack/README.md

     - replication-manager related
       - `DESECSTACK_REPLICATION_MANAGER_CERTS`: a directory where `replication-manager` (to configure slave replication) will dump the slave's TLS key and certificate

-Running the standard stack will also fire up an instance of the `www` proxy service (see `desec-www` repository), assuming that the `desec-static` project is located under the `static` directory/symlink.

 How to Run
 ----------